 OR you can toss in your favorite sauce at the end and make sliders out of it, super simple.
 All you need is either water or chicken broth to steam / boil the meat.
 This way gets each piece to falls apart with just two forks, so good.

 Any side dishes work whether you serve these babies right out of the pot or with crispy skin as directed below.
-I will usually take out some frozen rolls, do a quick thaw on them and bake until fluffy.
+This is how to bake frozen rolls with a quick thaw and just bake until fluffy.
 By far my girls favorite choice.

 I always have to have a vegetable on the plate too so that depends on what is in season or in the fridge that needs to be eaten. ๐Ÿ˜‰ If you do have leftovers they save well too.
 I like to pull the meat off the bone and store in a freezer bag when cooled.
 The next night I can take out, warm with a bit of broth and make tacos.